-Curo utilizes the principles of Quantified Tree Risk Assessment (QTRA) for managing the risk from trees on its sites.
-One of the key reasons for this is that the QTRA system does not place the condition of the tree as its first consideration.
-Instead it allows for tree managers to consider the usage of the land on which the tree(s) stand, which in turn will inform the process for assessing the tree(s).
+By undertaking this approach, the tree risk method system does not place the condition of the tree as its first consideration.
+Instead, it allows for tree managers to consider the usage of the land on which the tree stands, which in turn will inform the process for assessing the tree.

-This will therefore allow for a more targeted approach to managing its tree stock and the risks associated with them.
+This will therefore allow for a more targeted approach to managing Curo's tree stock and the risks associated with them.